-Decision: In AC 2020-2021 the target was met.
-Based on the analysis of the AC 2020-2021 results, the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-The instrument-appropriate major professors will encourage more frequent live performances earlier in the degree plan.
-Faculty will seek out resources to help discuss musician's health issues, such as performance anxiety and preperformance mental health strategies.
-In addition, resources will be explored to address further mental and physical wellness issues that arise in professional musicians.
+Decision: In AC 2021-2022 the target was met.

+Based on the analysis of the AC 2021-2022 results, the faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
+The instrument-appropriate major professors will encourage more frequent live performances in varying venues and audience sizes earlier in the degree plan.
+This allows for the major professor to assess the students' weaknesses, both in performing and in navigating performances of varying size and venues, earlier in the degree.
+This earlier assessment will give the faculty flexibility to adapt to, and address, each student's individual needs and weaknesses.
+Similarly, faculty will seek out further virtual and online resources to help discuss musician's health issues, such as performance anxiety and pre-performance mental health strategies.
+In addition, resources and possible guest artists will be explored to address further mental and physical wellness issues that arise in professional musicians.
 These changes will improve the students' ability to perform a full recital at a professional level, as well as help to prepare a student to do the same, thereby continuing to push the cycle of improvement forward.